How 2017 Spelled The End Of The Hippie Food Era

 Who owns whom

 Organic food proponents "had a mission: that Americans would eat better food, would know where it came from, how it was grown, they’d have some assurances of quality food," Sperry said.
 "We succeeded, big time.
 More than any of us could have ever imagined."
-Now, as the folks who kicked off the movement decades ago approach retirement age, "It’s time for us to turn things over to a different group," he said.
+Now, as the folks who kicked off the movement decades ago approach retirement age, "It’s time for us to turn things over to a different [age] group," he said.

 For better or worse, Amazon's purchase of Whole Foods means it is now a major player in the organic foods movement.